Solve single photon detector problems: Supplied material

-Let us calculate key rates for BB84 protocol and Twin-field protocol with the scheme.
-Here we assume that $t\prec 1$ and $\binom{d+1}{i}p\prec 1, \binom{2d_{0}+1}{i}p\prec 1$ for all i (for example $d\leq8, d_{0}\leq 4$) when calculating approximations.
-Note that as in the main text, $p, \eta$ denote the dark count rate and the measurement efficiency of a single detector.
+Let us provide details of calculating the QBER for BB84 protocol and Twin-field protocol with the scheme.
+Here we assume that $t\ll 1$ and $\binom{d+1}{i}p\ll 1, \binom{d_{0}+1}{i}p\ll 1$ for all i (for example $d,d_{0}\leq8$) when calculating approximations.
+Note that the detectors are assumed to be independent of each other and thus the probabilities of them reporting an error outcome (caused by the dark count) are independent.
+As in the above sections, $p, \eta$ still denote the dark count rate and the measurement efficiency of a single SPD.